Directing Projects

 FROSH/SOPH CASTING

-Freshman-Sophomore Play will be cast by the director, Ms. Kirsch.
+Freshman-Sophomore Play will be cast by the director, Ms. James-Noonan.
 Conflicts with the set rehearsal schedule, as well as a student’s history with conflicts in previous productions, will be taken into consideration.
 Students are expected to be at every scheduled rehearsal.

 DIRECTING PROJECT CASTING

-WHEN DO THE CAST LISTS GO UP?The Directing Project cast lists and the Lost Girl cast list will be emailed at the same time in the afternoon on Wednesday, January 25 via email.
+Please note: Casting for so many projects takes time.
+The Directing Project and Freshman-Sophomore Play cast lists will be emailed on or before Monday, January 29.
 Students cast in Directing Projects will be contacted, within one week, by their director regarding the date of their first rehearsal.
-Directing Project rehearsals can begin as early as January 28.
-Lost Girl rehearsals will begin Tuesday, January 31.
+Directing Project rehearsals can begin as early as January 30.

 CREW APPRENTICESHIP